Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Mechanism of Action

-Tigecycline is an antibacterial drug [see Clinical Pharmacology (12.4)].
+Tigecycline is a tetracycline class antibacterial [see Microbiology (12.4)].

 The mean pharmacokinetic parameters of tigecycline after single and multiple intravenous doses based on pooled data from clinical pharmacology studies are summarized in Table 3.
 Intravenous infusions of tigecycline were administered over approximately 30 to 60 minutes.

 50 mg every 12h

 |AUC0–24h (mcg∙h/mL)||- -||4.70 (36%)|

 The in vitro plasma protein binding of tigecycline ranges from approximately 71% to 89% at concentrations observed in clinical studies (0.1 to 1.0 mcg/mL).
 The steady-state volume of distribution of tigecycline averaged 500 to 700 L (7 to 9 L/kg), indicating tigecycline is extensively distributed beyond the plasma volume and into the tissues.

 Following the administration of tigecycline 100 mg followed by 50 mg every 12 hours to 33 healthy volunteers, the tigecycline AUC0–12h (134 mcg∙h/mL) in alveolar cells was approximately 78-fold higher than the AUC0–12h in the serum, and the AUC0–12h (2.28 mcg∙h/mL) in epithelial lining fluid was approximately 32% higher than the AUC0–12h in serum.
 The AUC0–12h (1.61 mcg∙h/mL) of tigecycline in skin blister fluid was approximately 26% lower than the AUC0–12h in the serum of 10 healthy subjects.